 Food Safety Regulation

-Register for March 14 Online Open House
+Register for May 4 Open House in Montgomery County

 The Master of Science in Food Safety Regulation is designed to provide students with an understanding of the legal and regulatory complexities of food production, labeling, and distribution.
 The program will provide students with the knowledge required for companies and organizations that grow, process, distribute, or sell foods and beverages while complying with federal and state regulatory statutes for the production, distribution, and commercialization of food products.
 Students will complete 10 graduate level courses within a five-year timeline.